With white sand beaches, lively nightclubs, and breathtaking architecture, it’s easy to think Cuba is just another vacation destination.

 A local would never fall for a tourist trap, and you shouldn’t either.
 Check out this guide to the most common tourist traps so you can be prepared before you arrive.

 The sunset is something both tourists and locals plan their day around in Cuba.
-Every evening, everyone lines up on the Malecón—the
+Every evening, everyone lines up on the Malecónthe seawall along the Havana coastto see the sun go down over the city.

-Great news: a craft beer industry has begun to develop in Cuba!
+Great news: the craft beer industry has begun to develop in Cuba!
 After a hot day of exploring the city, you’ll be ready to unwind with a cold drink.
-The two mass produced beers on the island are Cristal and Bucanero, and you will see many locals drinking these.
+The two mass-produced beers on the island are Cristal and Bucanero, and you will see many locals drinking these.

 One craft brewery to check out is Cerveceria Antiguo Almacen de la Madera y El Tabaco, which is a brewery located inside of an old cigar factory.
 Many young Cuban locals love to hang out here.
 The only beers served are “light, medium, and dark.”
 Don’t walk in expecting it to be like an award-winning microbrewery back home.
 However, if you’re looking for a unique way to take the edge off, definitely drink Cuban craft beer.